olincollege/cuda-linear-regression/README.md

 4. Mother's height (in)
 5. Mother's weight (lbs)
 6. If mother smokes
-7. 1s to be bias (y-intercept) term
+7. All 1s for the bias term (y-intercept) term

 The target data (y files) contain the child birthweight in ounces.